Moore Kuehn, PLLC Encourages I - GuruFocus.com

 NEW YORK, Aug.
-30, 2022 (GLOBE NEWSWIRE) -- Moore Kuehn, PLLC, a securities law firm located on Wall Street, is investigating whether certain officers and directors of Zentalis Pharmaceuticals, Inc. ( ZNTL) breached their fiduciary duties to shareholders.
+30, 2022 (GLOBE NEWSWIRE) -- Moore Kuehn, PLLC, a securities law firm located on Wall Street, is investigating whether certain officers and directors of Allogene Therapeutics, Inc. ( ALLO) breached their fiduciary duties to shareholders.
 The investigation concerns potential self-dealing.
 Shareholders may be entitled to damages and corporate governance reforms.

 Moore Kuehn is a 5-star Google client-rated New York City law firm with attorneys representing investors and consumers in litigation involving securities laws, fraud, breaches of fiduciary duties, and other claims.
 For additional information about Moore Kuehn, please visit http://www.moorekuehn.com/practice/new-york-securities-litigation/.